Chandigarh India Travel Guide

 Your trip to Chandigarh has a journey through thoughtful design, lush gardens, and lively cultural encounters.
 It is a city that shows how planning shapes a compatible urban environment.

 The city's planned layout uses its natural surroundings.
-Green belts plus municipal parks spread across the urban area, linking different sectors.
+Green belts plus public parks spread across the urban area, linking different sectors.
 These green spaces serve as the city's lungs, improving atmospheric quality and recreational areas.
 Sukhna Lake, a man-made body of water, adds to the city's scenic beauty.
-In addition functions as a water reservoir and a popular leisure spot.
-The lake’s design fits seamlessly with the urban area's overall plan, offering a tranquil escape within the urban environment.
+It also functions as a water reservoir and a popular leisure spot.
+The lake’s design fits seamlessly with the urban area's overall plan, providing a tranquil escape within the urban environment.

 A starting point for journeys into hill stations like Shimla, Kasauli, and Manali.